Grounding of MV Francoise Gilot

 On-screen cueHigh-level trigger*What it tells the bridge team

-WRONG HELM banner + brief audible signalRudder begins moving opposite to the spoken helm order“Wheel is the wrong way—correct immediately.”
+WRONG HELM banner + short soundRudder begins moving opposite to the spoken helm order“The rudder is moving the wrong way—correct immediately.”

 *Detection logic confidential; only visible behaviour shown.
 Cue is advisory—no control lock-out or acknowledgment.